 Leases

-When signing a lease, expats must thoroughly read the agreement to ensure they fully understand the terms of the contract.
-They should also note any special conditions, such as the cost of utilities and whether it's included in the rental price or billed separately.
+When signing a lease, be sure to thoroughly read the agreement so that you fully understand the terms of the contract.
+Take note of any special conditions, such as the cost of utilities and whether it's included in the rental price or billed separately.

 Deposits

-House hunters will need to pay a deposit and the first month's rent before moving in to secure a property.
-The deposit is usually the equivalent of one month's rent, though some landlords may ask for as much as six months.
+You'll need to pay a deposit and the first month's rent before moving in to secure a property.
+By law, the deposit is limited to the equivalent of one month's rent.

 The full deposit should be returned at the end of the lease period as long as there is no damage to the property beyond normal wear and tear.
-Expats are encouraged to take inventory of the state of the property before moving in to ensure they are not erroneously held responsible for any damage.
+Take inventory and document the state of the property before moving in to ensure you are not erroneously held responsible for any damage.

 Safety and security

-Safety in Fiji can be an issue for expats, thanks to the wealth gap in the country, which has driven crime up.
-Home invasions happen, so expats must prioritise living in a good area with robust security features such as fences and burglar alarms.
-Many expats also employ guards, which creates the need for a guard house and toilet at the front gate.
+Safety in Fiji can be an issue for expats due to the wealth gap in the country, which has driven crime up.
+Home invasions happen, so prioritise living in a good area with robust security features such as fences and burglar alarms.

 Properties should also be cyclone-proof and have back-up generators, as Fiji’s electricity supply is unreliable, even in Suva.
 Voltage variations, surges and blackouts are commonplace, especially during heavy rains.